ibm-cds-labs/watson-recipe-bot-graph-dashboard/README.md

 6. Take note of the key.
 You will use this to set the SNS_API_KEY variable in the .env files for the dashboard and the Watson Recipe Bot.

-Continue to the appropriate section below to finish deploying the dashboard locally, or to Bluemix.
+Continue to the appropriate section below to finish running the dashboard locally, or deploying to Bluemix.

-### Finish Deploying the Dashboard Locally
+### Running the Dashboard Locally, cont.

  Once you have an SNS API Key add it to the .env file like so:

 ```
-SNS_API_KEY=jCkGirEfu2ItNv
+SNS_API_KEY=NDc4gxGdqhWyaX
 ```

 Start the dashboard: